-For the last 15 years, Striking Attitudes has done pioneering work promoting the concept of the mature body as a viable and valid one and continues to do so.
-Striking Attitudes’s focus is to offer creative physical exercises to support older people; to develop their skills and interests and also to improve their mental health and wellbeing
+For the last 21 years, Striking Attitudes has done pioneering work promoting the concept of the mature body as a viable and valid one and continues to do so.
+Striking Attitudes’s focus is to offer creative movement to support older people; to develop their skills and interests, and also to improve their mental health and wellbeing

 The older dancer provides a positive role model, offers the opportunity to reassess what is possible as we age and is one of the best ways of challenging negative or stereotypical images of older people.